fraunhofer-isi/micat-vue/README.md

 ### Start

-* Run vue.js application in development mode from within `micat` folder:
+* Build and start vue.js application in development mode from within `micat` folder:

+`npm run build`

-`npm run dev`
+`npm run preview`

-* Open Google Chrome and go to following url:
+* Ctrl click on the link that is shown in the console or open Google Chrome and paste the url, for example:

 `http://localhost:3000/`